swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 Option | Description
 -------|------------
 Enable Google Analytics Integration | Enable/Disable Analytics Integration Account Number | Google Analytis Account Number.
-See [Analytics](analytics/) page for more information
+If you use Magento's built-in GA module, this field will be filled automatically.
+See [Analytics](analytics/) page for more information.

 Please follow [Analytics integration docs](analytics/) to setup Analytics inside Firecheckout.